Information from the SACSCOC Board of Trustees Meeting

 With the move from an in-person to a virtual meeting, we weren’t quite sure how many participants to expect.
 While we generally register around 4,200 attendees at the SACSCOC Annual Meeting, we were quite excited that over 5,000 were able to register and participate in our virtual meetings.
 I’d like to offer kudos to the SACSCOC Meeting Planning Office staff for their magic in making the shift seamlessly!
 They had about 70 days to make the turnaround because we continued to hope we’d be able to meet in person in Nashville.
 They did wonders!!
 We hope you took time to complete the evaluations for each session.
 If you would still like to send us feedback, please do so.

 During the Presidents’ Day sessions, several comments were made of the variety of processes institutions are using to test members of their communities for the COVID-19 virus.
 While I don’t usually send information about specific products, as it turned out, just as the session ended, I received information from an organization called CIC Health that provides testing at scale all over the country for large institutions.
 They’ve partnered with the Broad Institute (of MIT and Harvard) and Poplar Healthcare (of Memphis, TN) to make testing available to schools, universities, elderly care facilities, and more.
 They are moving into providing much-lower-cost pooled-testing technologies, aimed principally at schools and universities.
 It takes advantage of the low prevalence in most schools to test 10-20 students and/or faculty at a time in a pool.
 This approach brings the all-in-cost per test down to almost single digits while maintaining extremely high accuracy and fast turnaround times.
-If you are interested in finding out more about the project, I have included the the informational flyer here.

 OTHER TIDBITS